 JAT's brand value has won great acclaim, thanks to its long history of consistently excellent terminal building management.
 By using our venue to promote regions and communities, we are deepening our relationships with those regions and communities, while at the same time working to help revitalize domestic air travel.

-Number of airlines in service 6 domestic airlines 44 international airlines
+umber of airlines in service 6 domestic airlines 44 international airlines lumber of regional/comm surrounding natural environment and recycling.

-Number of regional/community events held